C Cup Breasts – Perfect C Cup Boobs Example, Comparisons & Best C Cup Bras

 Here are some c cup celebrities to give you an idea of how this size can look:

 Salma Hayek is 36C

 Jennifer Lopez is 32C

-C cups are a nice size for almost all women.
+C cups are a nice size for almost all women, as they look great with a variety of bra types, from bralettes to the ever-popular push-up bra.
 Even though how “big” your girls look will also depend on your body, a C cup size works practically well with most bodies because it’s not too big nor too small.
 Also, most women and men also agree that this is one of the most attractive sizes.